elsaland/elsa/README.md

 - Suitable for CLI applications and shipping them as an executable
 - Native bindings to system level APIs (webview, etc)
-- Hosting discord bots on your raspberry pie :wink:
+- Hosting discord bots on your raspberry pi
 - Embeddable inside your Go programs.
 - General purpose scripting